Crippled America: Composition and publication

 Crippled America served as a promotional mechanism displaying Trump's conservative views during the 2016 U.S. presidential campaign.
-Prior to his work on Crippled America, Trump published two earlier political books, The America We Deserve (2000) and Time to Get Tough (2011): the former for the 2000 presidential campaign platform and the latter for the 2012 presidential campaign.
+Prior to his work on Crippled America, Trump published two earlier political books, The America We Deserve (2000) and Time to Get Tough (2011): the former for Trump's brief 2000 presidential campaign platform and the latter for the 2012 presidential election he considered running in.
 The book demonstrated to Trump's opposition that he had legitimate political stances and sought to reassure Republicans that he was a staunch conservative.

 While no co-author is formally credited, Trump was helped by prolific ghostwriter David Fisher.
 The New York Daily News quoted a witness to the collaboration who considered it a haphazard affair: "He (Donald) got this done on the road with a series of phone calls and snippets from campaign speeches."
 Fisher, discussing the book in 2021, said Trump showed no interest in the contents; instead, "what was most important to him, more than anything, was the pictures."

 Trump said in 2015 about the book's gloomy title, that a cover photo shot inspired it: "there was one picture that was just mean.
 It was a horrible, horrible, mean picture.
 Like a nasty-looking guy. ...
 I said, 'We're going to call it, 'Crippled America.'
 Because that's what it is.
 It's 'Crippled America'."
 Conversely, according to the preface of the book, the title determined the choice of photo.
 In any event, over the course of numerous promotional appearances, Trump limited discussion of the book to its cover.

 Crippled America was first published in 2015 in hardcover format by Simon & Schuster.
 An ebook format followed by an audiobook voiced by Jeremy Lowell were released the same year.
 During the 2016 presidential campaign, the book was reissued in trade paperback format under the title Great Again: How to Fix Our Crippled America with a new foreword and rosier cover portrait.
 The book is also published in Danish, French, German, Japanese, Korean, Polish, and Vietnamese.